JignasP/Alien-Attacker/README.md

 # Alien-Attacker

-This is a web-browser based game
+This is a web-browser based Alien Invasion game

-you can play the game on : https://jignasp.github.io/Alien-Attacker/ and https://tintedfireglass.github.io/Alien-Attacker/
+you can play the game on : https://jignasp.github.io/Alien-Attacker/

 # How to play